shubhaabhattacharyya/shubhaabhattacharyya.github.io/other.md

 [Home](/) | [CV](/cv) | [Research](/research) | [Contact](/contact) | [Other](/other)

-In my spare time, I enjoy painting.
+In my spare time, I enjoy painting and playing the piano.
 Here is some of my work!

 <div style="text-align: center; font-size: 1.3em; color: #2c3e50; margin-bottom: 10px;">
   <strong>Oil on canvas</strong>